 Energy Efficiency Ratings

 When you’re choosing a 90 pint dehumidifier, energy efficiency should be a top priority because it can greatly affect your long-term operating costs.
-Look for Energy Star certification, since it shows the unit meets strict EPA energy-saving standards and can cut electricity use by up to 30% versus non-rated models.
-Compare the SEER and Energy Factor ratings too; higher numbers mean the dehumidifier removes more moisture with less power.
+Look for Energy Star certification, since it shows the unit meets strict EPA energy-saving standards and can cut electricity use compared with less efficient models.
+Compare the energy factor or efficiency details when listed; higher efficiency means the dehumidifier removes more moisture with less power.
 You should also check wattage draw against moisture removal capacity, because a well-balanced model can save you money without sacrificing performance.
 Features like automatic shut-off and adjustable humidity settings help you avoid wasted energy by running only when needed, so you get reliable humidity control and lower utility bills.

 Noise Level Considerations